 Secure Digital cards, or “SD cards,” are what you will need to record video on your camera.
-There are many different brands and types of SD cards on the market today, but not everyone knows the differences and what are important features to have when shooting video.
-In this article, I will give an overview of SD cards and how to efficiently use and manage them.
+There are many different brands and types of SD cards on the market today, but not everyone knows the differences and what to look for.
+In this article, I will give an overview of SD cards for video and how to efficiently use them.

 Disclosure: Make Videos Today may earn a commission, at no extra cost to you, if you make a purchase through any of the links contained in this article.